 Synthetic oils have come a long way in terms of compatibility with older engines.
 While manufacturer recommendations will generally be correct, it pays to check with the experts before using fully synthetic oil in engines designed and built for mineral oils to avoid potential problems of seal leakage caused by chemical incompatibility.

 The real-world application is an important factor in selecting a suitable VI range.
-At very low temperatures, a thick oil will be more difficult to circulate and may increase the operating temperature.
-Conversely, an oil with greater viscosity than actually needed may not provide adequate load bearing properties.
+At very low temperatures, thick oil will be more difficult to circulate and may increase the operating temperature.
+Conversely, oil with greater viscosity than actually needed may not provide adequate load bearing properties.
 Although a high secondary VI number is generally desirable, if it loses viscosity at normal operating temperatures, it may not provide adequate sliding motion between the moving parts.
 For these reasons, reference to the vehicle’s user manual will be the best guide, again with special care to select the appropriate driving conditions and above all, the likely temperature ranges over which the vehicle will be used.

 It is important to differentiate between those additives that are part of the manufacturer’s formulation, versus the after-market additives readily available in auto supply stores.
 The manufacturer of the lubricant will have formulated it to perform specific functions relative to stated characteristics.
 One of the most important additions to the lubricant creates a barrier in the form of a sacrificial coating on the metal surfaces.
 This coating will wear before damage is done to the primary surface.
 Friction modifiers are not the same thing as antiwear agents.
 Typically, the former will be Molybdenum, graphite or Teflon.

 Wax that is naturally contained in oil can cause flow problems, especially at low operating temperatures so additives are included to control this process.
-Antioxidants and foam inhibitors prevent thickening and foaming of the lubricant .
+Antioxidants and foam inhibitors prevent thickening and foaming of the lubricant.

 The selection of detergent versus non-detergent oil is mainly based on myth, due to detergent oils simply not having been available beyond 20 or so years ago, but some die-hard mechanics swear they should continue to be used in older vehicles.
 In practice most commercial oils today contain some form of detergent to help eliminate moisture and combustion byproducts that will include unburned fuel, rust, engine wear particles, sludge and varnish and these oils offer far superior protection from sludge buildup.
 Several additives in modern oils act both as detergents and as dispersants, the latter to keep solids in solution.

-Mixing oils and additives - DIY solutions are to be avoided
+DIY solutions are to be avoided

+Flushing oils are rarely needed in normal use, unless the engine has suffered serious water ingress from a blown gasket or worse.
 Unless circumstances demand some special remedy (like sticking valves), it is wise NOT to perform DIY technology by adding components oneself.
 Additives may actually spoil, not enhance the performance of the lubricant because they may upset the careful balance formulated by the manufacturer.
 The result may be reduced fuel economy and problems with catalyst performance.

 Different oils for different purposes